-We hope this current edition will empower you to identify these crimes, and avoid losing money or your valuable personal information.
-If you are unlucky enough to be the victim of fraud, please report to Action Fraud on 0300 123 2040 or follow online advice at www.actionfraud.org.uk
+We hope you can use the following information to identify these crimes and avoid losing money or your valuable personal information.
+If you are unlucky enough to be the victim of fraud, please report your experiences to Action Fraud on 0300 123 2040 or follow online advice at www.actionfraud.police.uk.